 We learned in phase one that as we chase the veins further west, they’re starting to converge and the results from this drilling in phase two is confirming that model”.

-By methodically exploring the property and stacking data—establishing positively correlated layers of (alteration) mapping, geochemical, geophysical intel—the company increases the odds of tagging a significant new discovery on these highly prospective 21,187-hectares.
+By methodically exploring the property and stacking data—establishing positively correlated layers of (alteration) mapping, geochemical, geophysical intel—the company increases the odds of tagging a significant new discovery along these highly prospective 21,187-hectares.